 Recently, the British Chamber of Commerce (BCC) warned that economic conditions are weakening and businesses are struggling, following a survey they have conducted of 6,600 companies employing 1.2 million workers.
 Their research found that domestic and export sales are falling, and services firms have seen a decrease in work in the three months to September.
 This has prompted fears that the UK’s economy may fall into recession.

 At the same time, there has been the recent high-profile business failures of Thomas Cook.
 Thomas Cook’s insolvency is believed to have been caused by the changing landscape of the leisure and tourism sector and its failure to restructure its business until it was too late.
 Its main assets were perceived to be its goodwill and customer loyalty, but the company owned very little in the way of tangible assets such as planes or hotels.
 As a result, when customers booked holidays with online competitors, the value of the business declined.

-When you are focused on the day-to-day running of a business, it can be all too easy to miss the warning signs that you may be at risk of insolvency.
-Often, the signs might be interpreted as a “blip” or a “minor issue” paired with the assumption that the company can trade out of it.
-As news breaks of yet another high street retailer, Jaeger, going into administration, Stephen Young identifies some of the key warning signs that directors should be aware of.
+When directors are focused on the day-to-day running of their business, they can miss the warning signs that their company is at risk of insolvency.
+Quite often, the signs might be interpreted as a “blip” or “minor issue” which it is assumed the company can trade out of.

-Frequently, the way a company is managed is a driving force behind financial issues.
-Poor communication, ignoring advice from professionals, having a high turnover of staff, having no business plan or a lack of understanding where the work and income of the business comes from are all key symptoms that can lead to financial distress.
+Frequently, the way the company is managed is the reason why it faces financial issues.
+Poor communication, ignoring the advice from professionals, having a high turnover of staff, having no business plan or a lack of understanding where the work and income of the business comes from are all key symptoms that can lead to financial distress.

 If the company’s profit margins are declining, it invariably will start taking longer to pay its creditors.
 The reduction in profits might be due to a slowdown in turnover, or because the company may have suffered some bad debts or made a loss on a piece of work.